N-R-K/NRK-Mono/README.md

 #### Linux/BSD/macos

 0. Install the `zstd` package (if you don't have it installed already).
-1. Run `tar --use-compress-program=zstd -xf NRK-Mono.tar.zst`.
+1. Run `tar -I zstd -xf NRK-Mono.tar.zst`.

 #### Windows